 What is autism?

-Autism is a complex lifelong developmental disability that affects a person’s ability to communicate, interact with others and cope in everyday situations.
+Autism is a complex lifelong developmental disability that can cause differences in communication, interacting with others and experiences in everyday situations.
 Although incredibly variable, an autistic person may demonstrate:

 - Strength in areas such as attention to detail, patience, technology skills, logic skills or they could have greater memory for particular information.

 - A strong passion for interests, and intense focus on particular objects and topics.